-- (a) General principles: - Request for a hearing must be specific to a record, be submitted in writing, and include an explanation or justification of the request for a hearing. - Once a hearing has been held in accordance with some other university activity by a duly constituted board or committee, no additional hearing on the content of a record will be allowed.
-The existing hearing processes (capricious grading, student disciplines) already provide for an opportunity to add to, correct, or otherwise modify that record. - (3) After consultation with appropriate student and faculty groups, the Chancellor will appoint a hearing panel. - Decisions reached by the hearing panel will be final; there is no further appeal within the university. - (b) Hearing panels shall operate in accordance with the following guidelines: - (1) Hearings will not be open to the public. - (2) Neither party, nor representatives thereof, shall serve on the panel.
-(3) Decisions of the hearing panel will be by majority vote. - Decisions of the hearing panel will be by majority vote. - Results of the hearing will be communicated in writing to the student and the custodian.
+- (a) General principles: - Request for a hearing must be specific to a record, be submitted in writing, and include an explanation or justification of the request for a hearing. - (2) Once a hearing has been held in accordance with some other university activity by a duly constituted board or committee, no additional hearing on the content of a record will be allowed.
+The existing hearing processes (capricious grading, student disciplines) already provide for an opportunity to add to, correct, or otherwise modify that record. - (3) After consultation with appropriate student and faculty groups, the Chancellor will appoint a hearing panel. - (4) Decisions reached by the hearing panel will be final; there is no further appeal within the university. - (b) Hearing panels shall operate in accordance with the following guidelines: - (1) Hearings will not be open to the public. - (2) Neither party, nor representatives thereof, shall serve on the panel. - (3) Decisions of the hearing panel will be by majority vote. - (4) Results of the hearing will be communicated in writing to the student and the custodian.